Argentina Beyond Malbec: Interview with Lucia Romero of Dos Minas

 We focus on the varietals that best develop in Cafayate and that best represent our terroir: Torrontés, Malbec and Tannat.
 Torrontés is an aromatic white grape that it can be found in Salta in old vines showing a very expressive floral notes and we chose to make it in a fresh style.
 It is a very attractive wine, and it is only made in Argentina and best known from our region.

-Tannat has found its place in Cafayate, it is a grape that needs a lot of time to ripen and this can be achieved easily in Cafayate, with the sunny and dry weather we have, it shows notes of ripe fruit and it loses its dry tannins by gaining balance, so it is very attractive, and we wanted people to discover this unique grape.
+Tannat has found its place in Cafayate, it is a grape that needs a lot of time to ripe and this can be achieve easily in Cafayate, with the sunny and dry weather we have, it shows notes of ripe fruit and it loses its dry tannins by gaining balance, so it is very attractive, and we wanted people to discover this unique grape.

 What is your guiding winemaking philosophy?
 What is your goal with this brand?